lava-nika/Spring-Boot-microservices-app-with-replication-caching-fault-tolerance/README.md

 # Lab 3: Asterix and Double Trouble  --  Replication, Caching, and Fault Tolerance

-## Information about your submission

-1. Name and email: Lavanika Srinivasaraghavan (lsrinivasara@umass.edu)
-2. Team member name and email: None
-3. Number of late days used for this lab: 1
-4. Number of late days used so far including this lab: 4

 ## Goals and Learning Outcomes

 The lab has the following learning outcomes with regard to concepts covered in class.